bbkane/bbkane.github.io/_posts/2018-10-24-Jupyter-Lab-on-Docker.md

 image [includes a method to set a password](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#notebook-options).
-First, use the method above to get the lab working, and, once you have access to the password prompt, run the following code to set up a password:
+First, use the method above to get the lab working, and, once you have access to Python (from Jupyter Notebook, for example), run the following code to set up a password:

 ```python
 In [1]: from IPython.lib import passwd